Jim Marshall (defensive end): Legacy and Hall of Fame case

-Marshall's No. 70 has been retired by the Vikings and he is a member of the team's Ring of Honor.
+Marshall was a two-time Pro Bowl and three-time second-team All-Pro selection.
+His No. 70 was retired by the Vikings and he was inducted into their Ring of Honor.
 In 2004, Marshall was named to the Professional Football Researchers Association Hall of Very Good in the association's second HOVG class.
 Marshall was a finalist for the Pro Football Hall of Fame in 2004, but was not elected.

-Marshall resides in St. Louis Park, Minnesota.
+In 2008, NFL Network named Marshall the second-best player not in the Hall of Fame on their NFL Top 10 program, behind only Green Bay Packers offensive lineman Jerry Kramer; Kramer would be inducted into the Hall of Fame in 2018.
+In 2023 and 2024, Marshall was listed as a semifinalist for the senior nominees, but failed to advance to the final 12.